-A recent case of measles in New Orleans and an increase in measles cases internationally may have you concerned about how to protect yourself and your family and what symptoms to look for.
+The recent international outbreak of measles may have you concerned about how to protect your family and wondering what symptoms to look for.

 First and foremost, we encourage all families to ensure their children are up-to-date with all their vaccinations, including the measles vaccine.